Ahmed Allam

 Yehia Zakaria

-Yehia is a PhD student in Mechanical Engineering at the University of Cincinnati.
+Yehia is a Ph.D. student in Mechanical Engineering at the University of Cincinnati.
 He got his BSc and MSc in Mechatronics Engineering from Ain Shams University in Cairo, Egypt.
 Yehia's interest in vibration and acoustics began with his undergraduate project, where he used piezoelectric material to design an energy harvester.
 His master's research focused on using computer vision techniques to develop object detection systems for self-driving cars.
 In his PhD research, Yehia aims to combine his expertise in image processing and acoustics to create innovative ultrasonic sensing solutions.
 In his leisure time, he enjoys traveling, photography, and cooking, especially Egyptian cuisine.

 Email: saidyz@mail.uc.edu | Google Scholar | LinkedIn